WildLotus-15/CS50W-Project-5-Final/README.md

 register function handles user registration.
 First it is getting all data that was being sent via post request form: username, email, password, confimation.
 Then it is making sure that password and confirmation values mathces (If not, message is being returned informing that).
 Then it creates user with gathered information and redirects it to index page, after making sure that user doesn't exists with same cradentials in the database (If so message is being returned to notify user).
 If the intension was to just visit registration page, template is being retured.

 # app urls.py

+# templates
+layout.html is the base html file which is being extended by all other markup files in django block tags.
+There is being used bootstrap CSS and JS (jQuery, Popper.js) links in order to make web site more interactive and responsive.
+Besides that there is included navigation bar to make things more comforable to user by allowing visiting any section quickly.

+index.html is extending layout file by its title, body containing: newPost div which has form responsible of making new posts, profile div which by default is not displaying and contains information about profile, posts div place where are posts displayed, and script linking to JS file.

+login.html is extending layout file by its title and body containing header, sign in form and register link.

+register.html is extending layout file by its title and body containing header, register form and sign in link.

+# static